-In Tokyo, when you have no more than one ticket to 10,000 yen (about 90 €) in your wallet, you panic and you'll quickly withdraw money at ATM machines (ATMs)!
+In Tokyo, where it remains for you one ticket to 10,000 yen (about 90 €) in your wallet, you panic and you'll quickly withdraw money at ATM machines (ATMs)!

 Because the Japanese actually worship the cash.
-This, for me, is quite surprising in view of the hi-tech environment in which they live.
-However, if the Japanese preference for cash at CB, this time they also regulate certain purchases of everyday life with their mobile phone or card transit.
+This, for me, is still quite surprising in view of the hi-tech environment in which they live.
+However, if the Japanese preference for cash CB, it is also long they regulate certain purchases of everyday life with their mobile phone or card transit.

-Note: the gaijin (foreigners) will generally withdraw money at Citibank, the Japan Post or 7-Eleven.
+Note: the gaijin (foreigners) will generally withdraw money to Citibank, the Japan Post or 7-Eleven.
 These three signs indeed accept foreign CB Visa network.